PaycheckCalculatorOnline logo

 What is the Washington WA Cares Fund deduction?+

-It's a mandatory long-term care payroll tax of 0.58% of all wages, with no wage cap.
-For 2026, a $75,000 salary pays $435/year; a $200,000 salary pays $1,160/year.
-In exchange, eligible workers may access up to $36,500 in long-term care benefits after meeting vesting requirements.
+The WA Cares Fund is a mandatory long-term care payroll tax of 0.58% of all wages, with no wage cap.
+For 2026: a $75,000 salary pays $435/year ($16.73 per bi-weekly check); a $200,000 salary pays $1,160/year ($44.62 per bi-weekly check).
+In exchange, eligible workers who meet vesting requirements (worked and paid into the fund for at least 10 years, including at least 5 consecutive years) may access up to $36,500 in lifetime long-term care benefits.
+Washington residents who purchased qualifying private LTC insurance during the October–December 2021 opt-out window were exempted — that window is now permanently closed.

 See it in your paycheck